-With the graphical model illustrated in Figure \ref {fig:causal}, we generate the following preliminary thoughts to address above problems. (i) Decomposing $A$ from $X$: (i.a) the adjustment factor $A$ should be independent with the treatment variable $T$, that is, $A \perp T$; and (i.b) $A$ should predict $Y$ as precisely as possible.
-Condition (i.a) constraints other factors not be embedded into $A$, while (i.b) restrains $A$ not be embedded into other factors. (ii) Decomposing $I$ from $X$: (ii.a) if the confounding factor $C$ is well balanced, one can break the dependency between $C$ and $T$, and achieve the independence between instrumental factors $I$ and outcome variable $Y$ conditional on the treatment variable $T$, that is $I \perp Y \mid T$; and (ii.b) $I$ should also predict $T$ as accurately as possible.
-Condition (ii.a) constraints other factors not be embedded into $I$, while (ii.b) restrains $I$ not be embedded into other factors. (iii) Predicting factual and counterfactual outcomes $\{y_i^{t_i}, y_i^{1-t_i}\}$: the decomposed representation of confounding factor $C(X)$ and adjustment factor $A(X)$ help to predict both factual $y_i^{t_i}$ and counterfactual outcome $y_i^{1-t_i}$.
-Inspired by the above thoughts, we propose a synergistic learning algorithm, named Decomposed Representation for CounterFactual Regression (DeR-CFR), to jointly 1) decompose the three latent factors and learn their decomposed representation for confounder identification and balancing, and 2) learn a counterfactual regression model to predict the counterfactual outcome of each unit for individual treatment effect estimation.
+To address this problem, we propose the following preliminary propositions for decomposing latent factors $\{I,C,A\}$ from pre-treatment variables $X$ as shown in Figure \ref{fig:causal}: (i) \textbf{Decomposing $A$ from $X$}: (i.a) the adjustment factor $A$ should be independent of the treatment variable $T$, i.e., $A \perp T$; and (i.b) $A$ should predict $Y$ as precisely as possible.
+Condition (i.a) constraints other factors not be embedded into $A$, while (i.b) restrains $A$ not be embedded into other factors. (ii) \textbf{Decomposing $I$ from $X$}: (ii.a) if the confounding factor $C$ is well balanced, one can break the dependency between $C$ and $T$, and achieve the independence between instrumental factor $I$ and outcome variable $Y$ conditional on the treatment variable $T$, i.e., $I \perp Y \mid T$; and (ii.b) $I$ should also predict $T$ as accurately as possible.
+Condition (ii.a) constraints other factors not be embedded into $I$, while (ii.b) restrains $I$ not be embedded into other factors. (iii) \textbf{Predicting factual and counterfactual outcomes $\{y_i^{t_i}, y_i^{1-t_i}\}$}: the decomposed representations of confounding factor $C$ and adjustment factor $A$ help to predict both factual $y_i^{t_i}$ and counterfactual outcome $y_i^{1-t_i}$.